Void-Event-Hub/TeamManager/README.md

 ### Parties
 Players can join each other into a party with up to 3 other players.
 Only the party leader can invite other players.
 The party leader can also kick players from the party.
-All members can leave the party.
+All members are able to leave the party.
 Being in a party guarantees that all party members will be delegated to the same scoreboard team.

 ### Swap Teams